The interviewer wants to see you have conflicting resolutions skills and that you will remain calm and professional in the face of conflicts.

-6. There are many steps a Landscape Architect must take before completing projects.
+- There are many steps a Landscape Architect must take before completing projects.
 What steps do you enjoy the most and what steps do you need to improve upon the most?

 Answer this question by providing an example of a step that you enjoyed taking in a past position (preferably related to landscape architecture), which is a step you will also have to take in this new role.
 Alternatively, you can mention that you do not have any preference, as all steps matter and contribute to the successful completion of the project, or that the finished product is what you enjoy the most.
 Add the reasons why to support your position.

 "I value each step and the importance each has on the finished product.
 I thoroughly enjoy seeing the successful completion of a finished product, reflecting the work involved and commitment required for this project.
 I do not believe there are steps

 I need to improve on as I pride myself on my strong project and time management skills, enabling me to complete all projects successfully and in a timely fashion."

 "I enjoy the progress.
 I like each step, and I like moving through it on time.
 I think that this is good for both the office and the client."

 It sounds like you are methodical and organized.
 Could you share a bit about the tools or methods that you use to stay on track?

 - Tell me about a time when you created a design, and the client was not pleased with it.
 How did you change the design and what was the final outcome?

 Provide an example of such a situation by emphasizing your willingness to work tirelessly until the client is highly satisfied with the finished product.
 The interviewer wants to ensure you are client-oriented and committed to clients' satisfaction.